-Adjustments to a Building’s Mechanical Systems That Could Slow the Spread
+Adjustments to a Building’s Mechanical System Could Slow the Spread

 Precautions to prevent the transmission of coronavirus via direct and indirect contact like social distancing, handwashing, and mask wearing have become commonplace based on recommendations from the scientific community.